Warm bulbs, cool bulbs & everything in between…

 In this bedroom below, Sherwin Williams High Reflective White looks gorgeous in natural light.
 If the bulbs have a lower Kelvin, you can expect the walls to look warm.
 If the bulbs have a higher Kelvin, you can expect the walls to pick up a blue hue.

-Cool white paint colours will have undertones of blue, violet or green.
-Again, the Kelvins you use can GREATLY affect how your paint colours looks!
+Cool white paint colors will have undertones of blue, violet or green.
+Again, the Kelvins you use can GREATLY affect how your paint colors looks!

-- Give your cool white paint colour a bulb with higher Kelvins, and the undertones of your paint colour can be ENHANCED.
+• Give your cool white paint color a bulb with higher Kelvins, and the undertones of your paint color can be ENHANCED.

-- However, give cool white paint colours a bulb with a yellow hue (lower Kelvins), the cool undertone of your white could be distorted.
-But unlike WARM colours and HIGHER Kelvins, this isn’t necessarily a bad thing.
-This combo can actually add a bit of balance, as cool colours that are dulled can still look very pretty (just a bit different from their original intention).
+• However, give cool white paint colors a bulb with a yellow hue (lower Kelvins), the cool undertone of your white could be distorted.
+But unlike WARM colors and HIGHER Kelvins, this isn’t necessarily a bad thing.
+This combo can actually add a bit of balance, as cool colors that are dulled can still look very pretty (just a bit different from their original intention).

 In this gorgeous powder room, Benjamin Moore Super White (which is a cool white), looks a touch warmer with these bulbs.
-Again, while warm colours can look considerably off in cooler light, cool colours can look pretty in a warmer light!
+Again, while warm colors can look considerably off in cooler light, cool colors can look pretty in a warmer light!

 When opposites DON’T attract

-- If you have mostly warm colours in your home, they could decide it for you, as warm colours do best in warmer, lower Kelvins.
-Remember, warm colours can actually look BAD in cooler, higher Kelvins.
+• If you have mostly warm colors in your home, they could decide it for you, as warm colors do best in warmer, lower Kelvins.
+Remember, warm colors can actually look BAD in cooler, higher Kelvins.

-- If you have mostly cool colours in your home, they could decide for you.
-Cool colours look their best in MODERATE Kelvins (let’s say, 3500K) or higher ones.
-HOWEVER, keep in mind, that unlike warm colours, which can look TERRIBLE in cool light, cool colours can look quite pretty in warmer, lower Kelvins as well – just a bit different.
+• If you have mostly cool colors in your home, they could decide for you.
+Cool colors look their best in MODERATE Kelvins (let’s say, 3500K) or higher ones.
+HOWEVER, keep in mind, that unlike warm colors, which can look TERRIBLE in cool light, cool colors can look quite pretty in warmer, lower Kelvins as well – just a bit different.

 It all comes down to the type/temperature of light you’re comfortable LIVING in.

-- If you prefer ONLY cool colours and a cooler light, you might prefer bulbs with 4000K+.
+• If you prefer ONLY cool colors and a cooler light, you might prefer bulbs with 4000K+.
 However, you may want to add balance with texture and warm accents, otherwise, your room could look a bit stark and icy.

 How to Make a Cold Gray Room Look Warmer

-LRV and Paint Colours: The ULTIMATE Guide you Need to Read
+LRV and Paint Colors: The ULTIMATE Guide you Need to Read

 NEED HELP?